wembomulumba/phpstoreadmindemo/README.md

-# php store admin demo
+# Php store admin demo
 A Store Admin Demo Created using PHP, HTML, CSS and mysql.